a-lang/telegraf-db2/README.md

 For Telegraf, you have to configure your Telegraf by referring to the file `telegraf-db2.conf`.

-In my cause, I have 2 Telegraf instances running the host, one is default, the other is for DB2client.
+In my case, I have 2 Telegraf instances running the host, one is default, the other is for DB2client.

 Therefore, I created 2 separated config files for Telegraf and systemd.

 - /etc/telegraf/telegraf-db2.conf
 - /etc/systemd/system/telegraf-db2.service

-Start the Telegrafservice
+Start the Telegraf service

 ```shell
 systemctl start telegraf-db2